 - At least 5 years of work experience in legal or policy positions relating to free expression, information policy, civil liberties, or technology policy, with increasing levels of responsibility;

-- Expertise in at least one of the following areas: U.S. First Amendment law; E.U. or U.S. intermediary liability law, such as Section 230; international human rights law and free expression; content moderation / trust & safety / product policy; automated content analysis/filtering; or transparency reporting;
+- Expertise in at least one of the following areas: U.S. First Amendment law; E.U. or U.S. intermediary liability law, such as Section 230; international human rights law and free expression; content moderation / trust & safety / product policy; automated content analysis / filtering; transparency reporting;

-- Excellent verbal and written communication skills, including experience interacting with press;
+- Excellent verbal and written communication skills, including experience interacting with the press;

 - Experience with advocacy before Congress, federal agencies, European institutions, and/or U.S. and European court systems;